 - Pre-participation Head Injury/Concussion Reporting Form For Extracurricular Activities (PDF) | (DOC)

 The Report of Head Injury Form should be filled out whenever a student has had a suspected head injury in school sports or outside of school sports.

 The Post Sports-Related Head Injury Medical Clearance and Authorization Form should be filled out by a medical provider authorized to clear a student athletic diagnosed with a concussion to return to play.

-The Year End Reporting Form for Schools is required for all public schools and other schools subject to the rules of the MIAA with extracurricular sports grades 6-12 and should be submitted to the Department of Public Health annually by August 30.
+The Year End Reporting Form for Schools is required for all public schools and other schools subject to the rules of the Massachusetts Interscholastic Athletic Association (MIAA) with extracurricular athletic activities for grades 6-12.
+This form is required to be submitted to the Department of Public Health annually by August 31.

 - Checkbox form: Year End Report for 2019-2020